Explore Knoxville’s Best Historical Spots: Your Ultimate Epic Guide

 Website: Bleak House

-Start your day visiting this antebellum mansion, once a Confederate headquarters during the Civil War.
+Start your day at antebellum mansion, once a Confederate headquarters during the Civil War.
 Take a guided tour to see cannonball scars and learn its history.
 Also, reservations are recommended.

 • East Tennessee History Center: